ufosc/marston-vs-west/README.md

 # Marston-VS-West
+# Download and Unzip States and run w/ Webserver.
+Sorry about the art and design guys...
+###*In need of assets*
 A simple street fighter/ smash bros esque video game project about the ongoing debate for best library

 This project is made using javascript and the Phaser framework